 What is a Continuity of Operations Plan

 Is your small business prepared if a natural disaster, equipment malfunction or other unforeseen event disrupts daily operation?
-A Continuity of Operation Plan or COOP analyzes your business, identifies critical resources, personnel and weaknesses, and outlines a contingency plan.
-You need a COOP to protect your business's future, and these tips help you create one today.
+A Continuity of Operation Plan (COOP) analyzes your business, identifies critical resources and personnel, finds weaknesses, and outlines contingency steps so your company can continue operating.

 Do a Business Impact Analysis